alexjoverm/typescript-library-starter/README.md

 On library development, one might want to set some peer dependencies, and thus remove those from the final bundle.
 You can see in [Rollup docs](https://rollupjs.org/#peer-dependencies) how to do that.

-The good news is here is setup for you, you only must include the dependency name in `external` property within `rollup.config.js`.
-For example, if you wanna exclude `lodash`, just write there `external: ['lodash']`.
+The good news is, the setup is here for you, you must only include the dependency name in `external` property within `rollup.config.js`.
+For example, if you want to exclude `lodash`, just write there `external: ['lodash']`.

 ### NPM scripts

  - `npm t`: Run test suite
- - `npm start`: Runs `npm run build` in watch mode
+ - `npm start`: Run `npm run build` in watch mode
  - `npm run test:watch`: Run test suite in [interactive watch mode](http://facebook.github.io/jest/docs/cli.html#watch)
  - `npm run test:prod`: Run linting and generate coverage
  - `npm run build`: Generage bundles and typings, create docs